-- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Official Gazette of the Principality of Andorra ("Bulletí Oficial del Principat d'Andorra"); (ii) a fine of at least the gross profit made as a result of the infringement, but no more than five times that amount or, in cases where this amount is not qualifiable, a fine of between €90,000 and €300,000; and (iii) the permanent cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine between €60,000 and €90,000; and (iii) removal from the position with prohibition to hold administrative or management positions in the same financial institution or in any other institution of the same nature, for a period not exceeding five years offence, and that the resulting contract(s) may be held to be unenforceable.
+- criminal sanctions: (i) imprisonment of one to four years; and (ii) a fine of up to €150,000; - administrative sanctions (on the relevant director or responsible individual of the entity other than an Andorran operating entity): (i) public reprimand in the Official Gazette of the Principality of Andorra ("Bulleti Oficial del Principat d'Andorra"); (ii) a fine of at least the gross profit made as a result of the infringement, but no more than five times that amount or, in cases where this amount is not qualifiable, a fine of between €90,000 and €300,000; and (iii) the permanent cancellation of the authorisation/licence; and - administrative sanctions on individuals: (i) a public reprimand in the Andorran official journal; (ii) a fine between €60,000 and €90,000; and (iii) removal from the position with prohibition to hold administrative or management positions in the same financial institution or in any other institution of the same nature, for a period not exceeding five years.

-Furthermore, other consequences of failing to register the fund would be the liability for the foreign entity and/or its directors/other individuals who knowingly participated in the
+Furthermore, other consequences of failing to register the fund would be the liability for the foreign entity and/or its directors/ other individuals who knowingly participated in the offence, and that the resulting contract(s) may be held to be unenforceable.